theodo/S4/README.md

 ## Tutorial: simple example to use S4

 Let's use S4 to implement a file upload/download service with a trivial authorization mechanism.
-Every user that has the string "allowMeToUpload" in their name can upload.
+Every user that has the string "allowMeToUpload" in their token can upload.
 With "allowMeToDownload" they can download any previously uploaded file.
 It is the "allowMe" example in S4 repository.

 ### Quickly set up S4 and test "allowMe" example